paladin-t/crft/docs/manual.md

 "chip/environment_now"
 -->

-The chip category contains signal generators, conductors, logic circuits, etc. Chip can be used as signal source, intermediate node or output reactor in a circuit.
+The chip category contains signal producers, conductors, mappers, consumers, etc. Chip can be used as signal source, intermediate node or output reactor in a circuit.
 See tooltips in application for details.

 ## Dynamics elements